diasdmhub/Zabbix_Out_of_The_Box/pod/zabbix_pod.md

 This script creates a local directory containing the pod volumes, which are persistent on the Podman host.
 This makes it possible to upgrade the Zabbix instance without losing data. **Basically, to upgrade Zabbix, stop and remove the pod and the container images, then restart the main script.** It should download the latest images available from the Docker Hub and recreate the pod.
 If it's only a minor upgrade, Zabbix should start with no major changes as it was previously.

 However, if it is a major upgrade, the local directory version number must be renamed to the newer major version.
 After running the script, Zabbix should start the automatic database upgrade.
 Depending on the data size, this process may take a while.
 It is also advised to follow the container logs (_`podman logs -f zabbix[version]-server`_) while the major upgrade is running to see if it was successful.
-The server log should displays the message `database upgrade fully completed`.
+The server log should displays the message _`database upgrade fully completed`_.

-🔼 Bellow is a suggestion for how to upgrade the instance in a few simple steps.
+🔽 Bellow are some suggestions on how to upgrade the instance in a few simple steps.

+### Minor version upgrade

 1. Stop the Zabbix pod.
     - `systemctl --user stop zabbix[version]pod`